 When we finally land that job which pays us 50 k, we soon aim for 60k.
 And then 70k, and why not switch job to 12 hour days and 100 k pay, so you can consume even more.

 When the new TV comes out, we want it.
 We must have it.
-It will be life changing you say.
-Now you can invite all the boys over for a quality football night.
+It will be life-changing you say.

-Our society is build up on the model that everybody wants more.
+Our society is build upon the model that everybody wants more.
 Recently an acquaintance of mine bought a house that was 3 times the size they needed.
-And the mortgage was sky high.
-The next two years he said he will spend his 8 hours at work, and when he comes home from work he has to renovate the house to the newest standard (which obviously takes a long time!).
+And the mortgage was sky-high.
+In the next two years, he said he will spend his 8 hours at work, and when he comes home from work he has to renovate the house to the newest standard (which obviously takes a long time!).

 Is there any other people as well that think this is the wrong way to go?

 But what would happen if everybody wanted less?
 What if I gave you the brand new iPhone X, but you replied: “Thank you, but I’m doing good with my old iPhone 5”.
 Or if I gave you a Louis Vuitton bag, but you rejected it because you are happy with the bag you have.